 Traditional Conference Table Legs

-Because table legs come in so many different design styles, legs are a fitting choice for any conference table.
+Because conference room table legs come in so many different design styles, legs are a fitting choice for any conference table base.
 Legs are also the office table base choice that will typically offer the most space underneath for legroom.
 Whether you want a table that exudes opulence or one that is ultramodern, table legs are an attractive and functional choice.

 Contact Us to Request Pricing